High-quality generation of dynamic game content via small language models: A proof of concept: Proposed framework: Agentic system of SLMs

 Complex tasks such as dialogue can potentially touch on many disparate facets of gameplay, such as the general world state, the current goals of the NPC, the player's active and completed quests, and the current activity the player is engaged in, but dynamic content generation does not always require handling this full complexity.
-Given that the pervasive challenge with dynamically generated content is coherence, much of the complexity arises from needing to distinguish the context of the generation.
+We define task complexity by first identifying its constituent \emph{base dimensions}: independently definable aspects of the task such as narratological requirements (plot coherence, character consistency and development, etc.), stylistic constraints (tone, genre adherence, humor), and cognitive demands (logical synthesis, information sorting, contextual reasoning).
+The base dimensions may be highly correlated, for example, if an output must be humorous based on a character trait as well as a plot development.
+We define complexity as the number of correlated base-dimension tuples that the task requires to be satisfied jointly, and refer to each such tuple as a \emph{complexity dimension}.
+Given that the pervasive challenge with dynamically generated content is coherence, much of the complexity arises from correlations between base dimensions that shift depending on the context of the generation.
+Distinguishing the context itself can be a high-complexity task, compounding the difficulty.
 In practice, therefore, we can distinguish between two types of generation contexts, each potentially calling for a different approach: \begin{enumerate} \item \textbf{Open-ended contexts}, such as generic NPC dialogue, where a complex task may have to be decomposed into smaller subtasks, each handled by a specialized model. \item \textbf{Game-loop-anchored contexts}, where the generation is confined to an explicitly defined game situation or loop and a single more narrowly scoped model may be sufficient. \end{enumerate}